processing-r/Processing.R/readme.md

     print(sqrt(i))
 ```

 In practice we have only found a few R packages so far that work with Processing.R "out of the box."
 This is because the package must be pure R  **and** all of its dependencies must also be pure R. There is [renjin list of R packages](http://packages.renjin.org/) which lists their compatibility with the renjin JVM.
-Any package fully supported in renjin is theoretically supported in Processing.R.s
+Any package fully supported in renjin is theoretically supported in Processing.R.

 ## CONTRIBUTING